Managing the Messaging Inbox

 • Select from the matching results

-• Email - Available if the customer has an email address
+• Email - Available if the customer has an email address on file

 Subject (optional, Email only) - Enter an email subject line